okwolf/hyperapp-fx/api.md

 <a name="module_fx.exports.HistoryReplace"></a>

 ### fx.exports.HistoryReplace(props)
-Describes an effect that will replace the browsers navigation history with the supplied location and state.
+Describes an effect that will replace the browsers current [`history`](https://developer.mozilla.org/en-US/docs/Web/API/History_API#Adding_and_modifying_history_entries) navigation entry with the supplied location and state.

 **Kind**: static method of [<code>fx</code>](#module_fx)